First round of Amazon Echo Auto devices are shipping

 Alexa is officially hitting the road in an Amazon-made device.

-The online retail behemoth's first batch of Echo Auto devices is now arriving with customers who took advantage of special invites sent to them, reports Zatz Not Funny.
+The online retail behemoth's first batch of Echo Auto devices is now on its way to customers who took advantage of special invites sent to them, reports Zatz Not Funny.
 The invites allowed customers to get the little box, which can do everything from make phone calls to give directions to order diapers, for $25, half off its full $50 price.

 The device was announced as part of Amazon's seemingly never-ending parade of new Alexa-enabled devices at a September event.
 It was slated to ship to invitees this year, so it looks like Amazon got in just under the wire.